 Remove-AppxPackage -Package 'SomeAppName_1.2.3.500_x64__8we4y23f8b4ws' -AllUsers

-If Sysprep still refuses to proceed, you need to remove this provision package from your Windows image:
+Then remove this provision package from your Windows image:

 Remove-AppxProvisionedPackage -Online -PackageName 'SomeAppName_1.2.3.500_x64__8we4y23f8b4ws'